 - Three watershed plans produced by CMAP in 2011 made recommendations for green infrastructure retrofits.
 And a watershed plan to be completed in 2014 will make these types of recommendations. - The Chi-Cal Rivers Fund is a new grant opportunity focused on river restoration projects in the Chicago and Calumet region, and will focus on green infrastructure projects that increase stormwater storage capacity, among other project types.
 Approximately \$1.1 million was available through the 2013 request for proposals.

-- Add private property owners and homeowner associations to the list of "Lead Implementers". - Add text to "Specifics" recommending the local governments create incentives for green infrastructure retrofits.
+Add private property owners and homeowner associations to the list of "Lead Implementers."

 Implementation Action Area #3: Pricing